garryrot/telekinesis/README.md

 Debug.Notification( "Stopping" + stopped + " device(s)..." )
 ```

-If no devices are connected or the connection was not established, this will simply do nothing.
+If no devices are connected or Telekinesis was not started, this will simply do nothing.

-#### 3. Monitoring Connected Devices
+#### 4. Monitoring Connections

 You can poll `Tk_AwaitNextEvent` to see if any device connected or disconnected.
 This
 will return a message or the default string `""` (if nothing happened).